 The American Psychological Association (APA) declared in a resolution in 1997, “Homosexuality is not a mental disorder and the APA opposes all portrayals of lesbian, gay and bisexual people as mentally ill and in need of treatment due to their sexual orientation”.
 Over the years, counseling organizations, like PERSAD and others, have had to combat any notion that reparative therapy is a legitimate counseling choice in the field of mental health treatment.
 For families with religious conflicts about homosexuality, a “reparative” therapy may have seemed like a miracle choice — but one that unfortunately led to prolonged family conflict and often the hopeless suicidal reaction of adolescents who saw no way out.
 Ever having called this inhumane approach “therapy” has been the biggest lie.

-I’m glad there is an exodus from reparative therapy, but I would rather celebrate the many enlightened faith communities who have come to understand, affirm and embrace sexuality as an integral part of spiritual life.
+We are glad there is an exodus from reparative therapy, but we would rather celebrate the many enlightened faith communities who have come to understand, affirm and embrace sexuality as an integral part of spiritual life.